Eboreg/image2ascii/README.md

 Image2ASCII can run as a simple WSGI application, courtesy of Flask.
 Just make sure you have installed it with the necessary extra requirements, either by running `pip install image2ascii[www]` or manually installing `Flask` and `requests`.

+For this purpose, a fully working web implementation is also included.
+Not only does it leverage Image2ASCII's various features, it also enables drag-and-drop and pasting of images, and includes [all sovereign state flags](https://en.wikipedia.org/wiki/Gallery_of_sovereign_state_flags) from Wikipedia for the user to choose from.
+A live version is (at the time of writing) available [here](https://image2ascii.azurewebsites.net/).

 Installation via `pip` will also create an `image2ascii_testserver` command with an optional port number argument (default is port 8000).
 Use it to fire up a basic web server on localhost and try it out.
 (Executing `wsgi.py` directly from the command line achieves the same thing.)

 Here is a suggested (albeit untested) [Supervisor](http://supervisord.org/) setup: